Podcast 116: How Dave Fox Built His $5,000 Per Month Niche Site Business

 If you enjoyed this episode, please consider subscribing and leaving a rating on itunes right here.

 Spencer:Hey everyone!
-Welcome back to the Niche Pursuits podcast.
-I’m your host Spencer Haws from nichepursuits.com and today I’ve got another guest to interview for you.
+Welcome back to the Niche Pursuits podcast. .
 This is actually a regular niche pursuits reader and podcast listener that has had some success with his niche sites.
 His name is Dave Fox.
 He doesn’t have a blog that you can go and check out.
 He’s just one of those guys kind of under the radar if you will building his own niche websites and has built up a decent little business.

 Dave:Not too bad Spencer, how are you?